-Whether you are a Primary or Secondary school, your Teachers, Pupils and Parents would benefit from using a school planner for so many reasons.
+Whether you are a Primary or Secondary school, your Teachers, Students and Parents would benefit from using a school planner for so many reasons.

 School planners have evolved into so much more than a simple homework diary and timetable.